 Overall, our knowledge of Nuba Mountain languages is very limited.
 Our descriptive knowledge is restricted to data from surveys and sketches from the beginning of the 20th century, and from unpublished manuscripts targeting subsystems of a language (often phonology and noun classification).
 This is also true for all languages considered within this project.
 There are no modern published studies of Hill Nubian language (including Tabaq), but there is a recent documentation project on the more distantly related language Ghulfan (funded by ELDP).
 The situation is a bit better for Katla/Julud and Tima: members of the project team have researched these languages since 2006 (Hellwig within a descriptive project; Dimmendaal, Schneider-Blum and Mugaddam within a DoBeS documentation project).
 Our accumulated knowledge will be of benefit to the proposed project: it considerably facilitates the collection and analysis of parallel data in these languages, enabling us to place the Tabaq findings into an areal perspective /

 The materials in this collection constitute a corpus of different data sources that illustrates as comprehensively as possible everyday communicative practices as well as the speakers’ metalinguistic knowledge.

 When complete, the collection will provide an annotated audio/visual corpus of Tabaq that is comprehensive (with a special focus on narrative and poetic/song genres) and sheds light on sociolinguistic, historical and anthropological questions.
-In addition, the collection will provide texts from languages that are (presumably) non-related to Tabaq (= Katla/Julud, Tima), with a focus on texts that parallel those texts that collected for Tabaq.
+In addition, the collection will provide texts from languages that are (presumably) non-related to Tabaq (= Katla/Julud, Tima), with a focus on texts that parallel those texts that were collected for Tabaq.
 In total, there will be

 - about 40 hours of audio/video data for Tabaq